 aggregate medium access control (MAC) protocol data unit (A-MPDU): A structure that contains one or more MPDUs and is transported by a physical layer (PHY) as a single PHY service data unit (PSDU).

-aggregate medium access control (MAC) protocol data unit (A-MPDU) subframe: A portion of an A-MPDU that contains a delimiter and optionally contains an MPDU plus any necessary padding.
+aggregate medium access control (MAC) protocol data unit (A-MPDU) subframe (A-MPDU subframe): A portion of an A-MPDU that contains a delimiter and optionally contains an MPDU plus any necessary padding.

 …

-fast basic service set (BSS) transition: Change of association by a station (STA) that is from one BSS in one extended service set (ESS) to another BSS in the same ESS and that minimizes the amount of time that the data connectivity is lost between the STA and the distribution system (DS).
+fast basic service set (BSS) transition (fast BSS transition): Change of association by a station (STA) that is from one BSS in one extended service set (ESS) to another BSS in the same ESS and that minimizes the amount of time that the data connectivity is lost between the STA and the distribution system (DS).

 …

-independent basic service set (IBSS) station (STA): A STA that has started or joined an IBSS.
+independent basic service set (IBSS) station (STA) (IBSS STA): A STA that has started or joined an IBSS.

 …